zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   processing can still be supported despite single session.

 1. Can handle dynamic allocations of media streams well on an RTP level.
-Depends on the application's needs for explicit indication of the stream usage and how timely that can be signalled.
+Depends on the application\'s needs for explicit indication of the stream usage and how timely that can be signalled.

 1. Minimal overhead for security association establishment.